-Conformance with the PSIAS and the Local Government Application Note Standards and Requirements Evaluation/Comments Code of Ethics Requirement met - referred to in the audit charter and communicated to all audit staff.
-Team members are asked to confirm they have read and understood annually- last request May 2022 Attribute Standards 1.Purpose, Authority and Responsibility Requirement met, and defined in the audit charter which was updated in March 2022 2.Independence and Objectivity Requirements met and defined in the audit charter.
-Potential conflicts are appropriately managed 3.Proficiency and Due Professional Care Requirements met and defined in the audit charter.
-Will develop a competency framework in 2022/23.
-4.Quality Assurance and Improvement Programme Requirements met - Quality Assurance and Improvement Programme in place, and the outcome of the annual review of the quality included in the Head of Audit annual report.
+Conformance with the Evaluation/Comments PSIAS and the Local Government Application Note Standards and Requirements Code of Ethics Requirement met - referred to in the audit charter and communicated to all audit staff.
+Team members are asked to confirm they have read and understood Attribute Standards annually- last request May 2022 1.Purpose, Authority Requirement met, and defined in the audit charter and Responsibility which was updated in March 2022 2.Independence and Requirements met and defined in the audit charter.
+Objectivity Potential conflicts are appropriately managed 3.Proficiency and Due Requirements met and defined in the audit charter.
+Professional Care Will develop a competency framework in 2022/23.
+4.Quality Assurance Requirements met - Quality Assurance and and Improvement Improvement Programme in place, and the outcome of Programme the annual review of the quality included in the Head of Audit annual report.
 Five yearly external inspection conducted in 2017/18.
-Performance Standards 1.Managing the Internal Audit Activity Requirements met 2.
+Performance Conducted in 2017, 10.
+Standards 1.Managing the Internal Requirements met Audit Activity 2.
 Nature of Work Requirements met 2.
-Engagement Planning Requirements met 3.
+Engagement Requirements met Planning Danisananta mata all aggiorno de la tra 3.
 Performing the audit Requirements met - all assignments are subject to engagement review, and the audit manual is regularly updated to reflect areas where further clarity is required 4.
-Communicating Results Requirements met - the report template is subject to annual review to ensure that reports are clear, insightful and promote improvements.
+Communicating Requirements met - the report template is subject to Results annual review to ensure that reports are clear, insightful and promote improvements.
 Scope to develop root cause analysis within our reporting methodology, where applicable